Madhunandan

 Madhunandan is an Indian actor who appears in Telugu films.
 He began his film career with the 2001 Telugu film, Nuvvu Nenu.
 He has been in the film industry since he was 19 years old.
-He did a Masters in Business Administration from Osmania University, and later relocated to the United States.
+He did a master's degree in business administration from Osmania University, and later relocated to the United States.
 Nitin confirmed his role in Gunde Jaari Gallanthayyinde, which was his first successful film.